‼️ The Power of Language: How the Codes We Use to Think, Speak, and Live Transform Our Minds by Viorica Marian‼️

 Knowing at least 2 languages is standard, not an exception on our planet.

 In this review I will use and apply my own knowledge from learning 2 additional languages.
-The concepts in this book were very similar, but applied manily to Russian, Romanian, English, French, Chinese and Spanish (the languages the author of this book speaks).
+The concepts in this book were very similar, but applied mainly to Russian, Romanian, English, French, Chinese and Spanish (the languages the author of this book speaks).

 The theory I find interesting is the claim that we all tend to be the most emotional in our native language.
-I might agree with this one actually.
+I might agree with this one, actually.

 Similar sounds.
 There was an American who laughed at the word 'most.'
-Most (the bridge in Czech language) and most (as a measure of quantity in English).
+Most (the bridge in the Czech language) and most (as a measure of quantity in English).
 Both words are written the same.
 The intonation when pronouncing both words is quite different.
 Multilinguals excel at distinguishing what is important and what is irrelevant when it comes to languages.
-This apples to the sound, gestures and so on.
+This applies to the sound, gestures and so on.
 The multilingual brain also tends to 'optimise' the energy spent on such tasks and over time deploys less energy in doing so than at the beginning when the language is new.

 Finally, language can be learnt at any age.
 The truth is that the accent and the structure will be taken from the primary language, but it does not mean it is impossible.